DragonSenses/Algorithms/LeetCode/876-middle-of-the-linked-list/problem.md

 # Two Pointers Approach

+## Intuition

+To find the middle of a singly linked list efficiently, we use two pointers moving at different speeds:

+- `slow` advances one node at a time.
+- `fast` advances two nodes at a time.

-We can traverse the list with two pointers: slow and fast.
-Where slow traverses by one, and fast traverse twice as fast.
-When fast reaches the end of the list slow must be in the middle.
+Because `fast` moves twice as quickly, it reaches the end of the list in half the time.
+When `fast` is null (or its next is null), `slow` will be at the middle.
+This technique avoids counting nodes or using extra space, making it optimal for both time and space.

+If the list has an even number of nodes, `slow` will naturally land on the second middle node, satisfying the problem's requirement.